Ditectrev/DP-203/README.md

 - [x] From Azure DevOps, create a release pipeline.
 - [ ] From Azure DevOps, update the main branch.

 ### You develop a dataset named DBTBL1 by using Azure Databricks.
-DBTBL1 contains the following columns: ✑ SensorTypeID ✑ GeographyRegionID ✑ Year ✑ Month ✑ Day ✑ Hour✑ Minute ✑ Temperature ✑ WindSpeed ✑ Other You need to store the data to support daily incremental load pipelines that vary for each GeographyRegionID.
+DBTBL1 contains the following columns: SensorTypeID GeographyRegionID Year Month Day HourMinute Temperature WindSpeed Other You need to store the data to support daily incremental load pipelines that vary for each GeographyRegionID.
 The solution must minimize storage costs.
 How should you complete the code?

 ![Question 105](images/question105.jpg)